Equine polysaccharide storage myopathy

 Equine polysaccharide storage myopathy (EPSM, PSSM, EPSSM) is a hereditary glycogen storage disease of horses that causes exertional rhabdomyolysis.
-It is currently known to affect the following breeds American Quarter Horses, American Paint Horses, Warmbloods, Cobs, Dales Ponies, Thoroughbreds, Arabians, New Forest ponies, and a large number of Heavy horse breeds.
+It is currently known to affect the following breeds: American Quarter Horses, American Paint Horses, Warmbloods, Cobs, Dales Ponies, Thoroughbreds, Arabians, New Forest ponies, and a large number of heavy horse breeds.
 While incurable, PSSM can be managed with appropriate diet and exercise.
 There are currently 2 subtypes, known as Type 1 PSSM and Type 2 PSSM.

 Pathophysiology of glycogen storage disorders and sub-typing of PSSM

 Glycogen is a molecular polymer of glucose (a polysaccharide) used to store energy, and is important for maintaining glucose homeostasis in the blood, as well as for providing energy for skeletal muscle and cardiac muscle contraction.
 Molecules of glucose are linked into linear chains by α-1,4-glycosidic bonds.
 Additionally, branches of glucose are formed off of the chain by α-1,6-glycosidic bonds.
 2 molecules of glucose are joined into an α-1,4-glycosidic bonds by an enzyme known as glycogen synthase.
-This bond may be broken by amylase when the body wishes to break down glycogen into glucose for energy.
+This bond may be broken by glycogen phosphorylase when the body wishes to break down glycogen into glucose for energy.
 Glycogen branching enzyme is responsible for the required α-1,6-glycosidic bonds needed to start a branch off of these linear chains.

 Any disruption to this system results in a glycogen storage disease.
 There are currently 2 subcategories of glycogen storage diseases in horses: Type 1 polysaccharide storage myopathy, glycogen branching enzyme deficiency, and Type 2 polysaccharide storage myopathy.

 Type 1 PSSM

 Type 1 PSSM is caused by an autosomal dominant genetic mutation known as GSY1.
 This mutation causes an up-regulation of glycogen synthase, and high levels of glycogen synthase relative to glycogen branching enzyme (GBE).
-This altered ratio of glycogen synthase to GBE results in glycogen molecules with long chains and few branches, making these molecules somewhat amylase resistant.
+This altered ratio of glycogen synthase to GBE results in glycogen molecules with long chains and few branches, making these molecules somewhat resistant to amylase breakdown on amylase-PAS (periodic acid-Schiff) stained biopsies.
 The GSY1 mutation is associated with altered glucose metabolism (but normal glycogen metabolism), as well as accumulation of high levels of glycogen and abnormal polysaccharide in the muscles of the horse.
 Additionally, some horses have been shown to have insulin sensitivity, which improves glucose uptake by muscle cells and contributes to excessive glycogen storage that is already elevated secondary to the GSY1 mutation.

 Glycogen branching enzyme deficiency

 Low levels of glycogen branching enzyme leads to a condition known as glycogen-branching enzyme deficiency.
 This condition is caused by a mutation of the GBE1 gene responsible for producing the glycogen branching enzyme.
-Subsequently, glycogen molecules are produced with few branches, which greatly decreasing the number of nonreducing ends, drastically slowing the rate as which the molecule can be synthesized or broken down.
+Subsequently, glycogen molecules are produced with few branches, which greatly decreases the number of nonreducing ends, drastically slowing the rate at which the molecule can be synthesized or broken down.
 This causes low levels of muscle glycogen that is very resistant to amylase.
 This disease is usually seen in Quarter Horse foals and is fatal.